chiara-latronico/Gallica-Onstage/README.md

 # Gallica-Onstage

 Task for the Onstage Working Group - </br>
-Linking Gallica URIs to Onstage ones
+Linking Gallica's URIs where Molière is creator or contributor to the Onstage's URIs

 ### BNF SPARQL Endpoint
 <https://data.bnf.fr/sparql>

 ### QUERIES

-Gallica URIs where Moliere has a role
+Gallica URIs where Molière has a role

 ```bash
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>